 - Post Graduate Certificate in Cognitive Behavioural Therapy - 2007

-I have recently (2018-2019) undertaken a COSCA postgraduate certificate course in Relationship Counselling with Relationships Scotland and have recently embarked on training to include Eye Movement Desensitisation & Reprocessing (EMDR) in what I can offer clients.
+I have recently undertaken a COSCA postgraduate certificate course in Relationship Counselling with Relationships Scotland and I have almost completed training.

 I am also a Rapid Response Critical Incident clinician, which involves me in providing supportive crisis-focused intervention for both individuals and groups of people after traumatically threatening and/or overwhelming events at their place of work.

 I have always been conscientious, curious and passionate about learning in relation to my profession and I take my responsibilities to regularly update my knowledge and skills very seriously.
 It is both a humbling experience and immense privilege to support others to make changes and move on with their lives.
 My motivation to learn is linked closely with my aim and strong desire to support my clients as best I can.
 I regularly attend training events, receive regular supervision and abide by the BACP Code of Ethics.